Skip to main content

 1-Point Plane

-To create a 1-point plane, specify a single point in 3D space to define the plane's origin.
-Once set, you can adjust the plane's orientation through translation or rotation around the origin for precise alignment.
+To create a one-point plane, specify a single point in 3D space to define the plane’s origin.
+Once established, the plane’s orientation can be adjusted through translation or rotation around the origin to achieve precise alignment.

 image-20250320-071300.png

-To create a 2-points plane, start by selecting the first point as the plane's origin.
-Next, define a second point to establish the direction of the plane's x-axis relative to the origin.
-Once validated, you can further refine the plane's position or orientation through optional translation or rotation.
+To create a two-point plane, begin by selecting the first point to serve as the plane’s origin.
+Then, select a second point to define the direction of the plane’s X-axis relative to the origin.
+Once confirmed, the plane’s position or orientation can be further refined through optional translation or rotation.

 image-20250320-071016.png

-To create a 3-points plane, specify three points: the first point defines the origin, the second point determines the x-axis direction, and the third point sets the y-axis direction.
-This establishes the plane's orientation and normal vector.
-After validation, you can further refine the plane's position or orientation through optional translation or rotation.
+To create a three-point plane, specify three points: the first defines the origin, the second determines the X-axis direction, and the third establishes the Y-axis direction.
+This configuration sets the plane’s orientation and normal vector.
+After validation, the plane’s position or orientation can be further refined through optional translation or rotation.

 image-20250320-114627.png